-Better Cotton Partners in Pakistan
+Better Cotton Initiative Partners in Pakistan

-Better Cotton’s Programme Partners in Pakistan are:
+BCI’s Programme Partners in Pakistan are:

-- The Central Cotton Research Institute
+- The Central Cotton Research Institute (CCRI) funded by Mahmood Group

-- Rural Business Development Center (RBDC)
+- Rural Business Development Consultancy (RBDC)

-- The Rural Education and Economic Development Society Pakistan
+- The Rural Education and Economic Development Society Pakistan (REEDS)

-- Sangtani Women Rural Development Organization
+- Sangtani Women Rural Development Organization (SWRDO)

-Which regions grow Better Cotton in Pakistan?
+Which regions grow BCI Cotton in Pakistan?

 In Pakistan, the majority of cotton is grown in two regions — Punjab and Sindh.

-When is Better Cotton grown in Pakistan?
+When is BCI Cotton grown in Pakistan?

 In Pakistan, cotton is planted from April to June and harvested from August to December